 The Water Agenda sets out a series of technical and financial recommendations to leverage investments and improve the access to water in the region.
 Recommendations are developed around four regional priorities for action: (1) Water, food and ecosystems, (2) Water, employment and migration, (3) Sanitary and hygiene conditions, and (4) Water and climate action.

 More information

-Water Agenda - LINK

-Financial Strategy - LINK
+Water Agenda Financial Strategy - LINK